elastic/stream/README.md

 ### Options

-- `ConnectionString`: The connection string to connect to the Event Hub
+- `azure-event-hub-connection-string`: The connection string to connect to the Event Hub
-- `FullyQualifiedNamespace`: The FullyQualifiedNamespace is the Event Hubs namespace name (ex: myeventhub.servicebus.windows.net)
+- `azure-event-hub-namespace`: The FullyQualifiedNamespace is the Event Hubs namespace name (ex: myeventhub.servicebus.windows.net)
-- `EventHubName`: The name of the Event hub
+- `azure-event-hub-name`: The name of the Event hub